 - 1st Year Q800 students who have no qualification in Greek.

 - 2nd year students who want to add to try Greek after a year of Latin, or begin Greek alongside further study of Latin.
 Students will need to have completed the Latin Language module in a satisfactory manner with a minimum of 70% overall.

 - First year students who can demonstrate that they are likely to be able to learn Greek.
 Evidence might be an A level in a modern language or a good GCSE in Latin.
-(Otherwise, first year students generally take Latin which provides a better foundation for taking up Greek in their second year.)
+Otherwise, first year students generally take Latin which provides a better foundation for taking up Greek in their second year

 - Third (or fourth) year students who have been studying Latin for two years.
 Students will need to have completed the Latin Language module in a satisfactory manner with a minimum of 70% overall.

 The department welcomes enquiries from students outside the Classics Department.
-Potential non-classicists should email the module convenor to signify their interest.
+Potential non-classicists should email the module convener to signify their interest.
 Because Classical Greek is a difficult language, we will need to see evidence that you will be able to meet the demands of the course so we will discuss your previous language learning experience.

 Module convenor: Mr Clive Letchford